lzcalderaro/wp_lock_plugins/README.md

 On a multisite instalation, management is done per site.

-Simply click the checkbox to prevent user management of plugin deactivation.
+Simply click the checkbox to prevent user management of plugin.

 The plug-in is “capabilities aware” – only users with the ability to activate plugins (editors and administrators) will be able to edit plugin management.

+Users with no authorization will not be able to activacte or deactivate installed plugins.

 == Installation ==